Corgibyte/vendor-manager/README.md

 ### Description

-//TODO
+This is a web application that showcases my ability to develop a robust ASP.NET Core MVC backend.

 ### Setup

-//TODO: Update setup instructions

-#### To Run Console Application
+#### To Run Web Application

 1. Download and install the [.NET 5.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) as required for your system.
 Be sure to add the .NET sdk to your PATH
-2. Use terminal to navigate to desired parent directory and use `git clone https://github.com/Corgibyte/bakery.git Bakery.Solution`
+2. Use terminal to navigate to desired parent directory and use `git clone https://github.com/Corgibyte/vendor-manager.git VendorManager.Solution`
-3. Navigate into the project directory nested inside the .Solution directory: `cd Bakery.Solution/Bakery`
+3. Navigate into the project directory nested inside the .Solution directory: `cd VendorManager.Solution/VendorManager`
 4. Build project: `dotnet restore`
 5. Run project: `dotnet run`
+6. Use browser to navigate to `localhost:5000`

 #### To Run Tests

-1. Follow steps 1 and 2 from **To Run Console Application** above if not done already
+1. Follow steps 1 and 2 from **To Run Web Application** above if not done already
-2. Use terminal to navigate into the test folder nested inside the .Solution directory `cd Bakery.Solution/Bakery.Tests`
+2. Use terminal to navigate into the test folder nested inside the .Solution directory `cd VendorManager.Solution/VendorManager.Tests`
 3. Build tests: `dotnet restore`
-4. Run tests: `dotnet run`
+4. Run tests: `dotnet test`

 ### Known bugs: